2742018/ai-for-the-arts/README.md

-# ai-for-the-arts

-# AI for the Arts and Humanities Portfolio
+# AI for the Arts and Portfolio

 ## Purpose
 This repository showcases my coding exercises and creative exploration of AI for the Arts and Humanities course.